orobardet/gitlab-ci-linter/README.md

 ## Things to know

-- If no `.gitlab-ci.yml` is detected in the git repository root, the tool does noting (if installed as pre-commit hook, it will not prevent the commit).
+- If no `.gitlab-ci.yml` is detected in the git repository root, the tool does nothing (if installed as pre-commit hook, it will not prevent the commit).
 - This tool works (or should) with any instance of Gitlab: gitlab.com or custom instance.
 - It uses the url of the remote `origin` to guess the url of the Gitlab to use (also works if the remote is ssh, as soon as the Gitlab respond on HTTP using the same FQDN as ssh)
+- If the `/ci/lint` API is not publicly accessible (e.g. 2FA is enforced), you can specify a personal access token using `--personal-access-token|-p` option or `GCL_PERSONAL_ACCESS_TOKEN` environment variable.
+The token must have `api` scope.

 ## --help